joeladams/OO_MPI_IO/genTextAndBinaryFiles/README.md

 1. a typedef changed to set ItemType to the desired data type, and
 2. format-strings tweaked as needed for that data type.

-If a different data type is desired, use these as a model.
+To generate a random dataset of a different data type, use any of these as a model.